IndianBoy42/comp4451/FinalPres/FinalPres.md

 # AI

-Uses Monte Carlo Tree Search.
+Uses Monte Carlo Tree Search. ie
 Iterate over all the Cards it has to play and randomly play out a selection of games starting with that move.

 This gives an expected value of playing that card.

+We don't use minimax as the decision tree is too complicated, its not just one move per turm, there are subdecisions and a lot of randomness

 ##